Hany-Khan/Switchport-Security-Lab/README.md

 ---

 # Part 3 - Addressing and Routing
-- Enable routing on MLS
+- [ ] Enable routing on MLS
-- Configure addressing for RA, MLS, and ALS interfaces
+- [ ] Configure addressing for RA, MLS, and ALS interfaces
-- Verify directly connected networks via ping and traceroute
+- [ ] Verify directly connected networks via ping and traceroute
+- [ ] On RA:
+- Add a default route via RemoteSw
+- Add static routes for PC and VM networks
--
+- [ ] On MLS:
+- Add default route via RemoteSw
+- [ ] Confirm all devices can reach the FTP server
+Goal: Establish network layer connectivity between all segments.

+---

+# Part 4 - DHCP Server Configurations

+On MLS (for VLAN 100 – PCs)
+- [ ] Create DHCP pool VLAN-100
+- [ ] Exclude used addresses
+- [ ] Set gateway, DNS, domain name, and 6-hour lease
+- [ ] Configure DHCP relay if broadcasts can’t reach the server

+On RA (for VLAN 200 – VMs)
+- [ ] Create DHCP pool VLAN-200
+- [ ] Exclude used addresses
+- [ ] Set gateway, DNS, domain name, and 1.5-day lease
+- [ ] Configure DHCP relay if needed

+Verify with:
+- [ ] PCs and VMs get valid IPs and can reach www.8315.ca
+- [ ] Use show ip dhcp binding to confirm leases
+Goal: Provide automatic IP assignment for both VLANs.